SPEAK VISUALLY Receive practical tips on how to

 In this example, the personality of the candidate shines through the creative use of diverse fonts that are artfully combined.
 If done right, this approach can endear you to more than one recruiter out there.
 If done wrong, however, this can go awfully awry, so choose and combine wisely.

 You’ve heard it many times before, but here it is again: Less is more.
 The minimalist’s golden rule is realized here perfectly with the use of a small amount of text, subtle tones and only the most necessary information.
-The final effect is an elegant and eye-pleasing resume that will surely make hiring managers spend a little more time reviewing this candidate’s credentials.
+The final effect is an elegant and eye-pleasing resume that will surely make hiring managers spend a little more time reviewing your credentials and potentially send you a recruitment email.